Center for Accessible Resources (CAR) provides test accommodations in two CAR testing facilities for qualified students.

 How to schedule an exam

-- Tests must be schedule five business days in advance.
+- Tests must be scheduled THREE business days in advance.

 - Tests need be scheduled at the same time as the class scheduled time.